Muazxshah/CHATKOOL00/replit.md

 # Overview

 ChatKOOL is an anonymous online chat platform specifically designed for Filipino college students.
 It provides instant random 1-on-1 connections without authentication barriers, allowing students to chat with strangers safely and anonymously.
-The platform features real-time messaging via WebSocket connections, comprehensive SEO optimization targeting keywords like "chatkool", "chatcool", "online chat", "chat online", and "chat with strangers", a responsive web interface built with modern React patterns, and a native React Native mobile app for iOS and Android.
+The platform features real-time messaging via WebSocket connections, comprehensive SEO optimization targeting keywords like "chatkool", "chatcool", "online chat", "chat online", and "chat with strangers", and a responsive web interface built with modern React patterns.

 # User Preferences